spdforbital/openscad-standalone-android/README.md

 # OpenSCAD Standalone Android

-This is a separate project from `openscad-app`.

-It builds a self-contained APK that:
+This is a self-contained APK that:

 - Uses a native Android UI (no WebView server dependency)
 - Runs OpenSCAD directly inside the app process